 The Rome Philharmonic Orchestra is known as Orchestra di Santa Cecilia thus named after the saint regarded as the patron of music.
 The main hall of the Auditorium is named after the saint too.
 The complex of buildings, which includes shops, cafeteria and a library is located next to Via Flaminia, not far from Tempio di S. Andrea.

-The domes of Rome, including St. Peter's dome are covered with lead, as this metal protects the structures below from the impact of excessive variations of the outside temperature.
+The domes of Rome, including that of S. Pietro are covered with lead, as this metal protects the structures beneath from the impact of excessive variations of the outside temperature.
 The way Renzo Piano has designed and assembled the lead panels covering the three halls is no doubt the most impressive feature of the auditorium.

 You may wish to see Auditorium della Musica at night.